 In addition, political parties were in their infancy.
 As the parties became more developed they figured out ways to spur engagement and bring people to the polls.

-The first election that featured higher than 50% voter turnout was the election of 1828 at 57%.
-By the 1840 election, voter turnout had increased to 80%.
+The first election that featured higher than 50% voter turnout was the contentious election of 1828 at 57%.
+The subsequent Jacksonian Era culminated in the widespread democratization of voting rights for white males and by the 1840 election, voter turnout had increased to 80%.

 The period of 1840-1900 featured a sustained voter turnout of above 70%.
 The highest voter turnout ever for a presidential election occurred in this period during the highly-contested 1876 election between Rutherford B. Hayes and Samuel Tilden with nearly 83% of eligible voters casting a ballot.